 A Unix socket (the technically correct name for it is Unix domain socket, UDS) is a way of inter-process communication (IPC) in Unix.
 Like almost everything in Unix, a socket is a file.
 It's a special file, to be precise.
 Unix processes which want to communicate between each other use special set of functions to access the special file of a Unix socket, and easily exchange data in both directions.

-In very simple terms, a Unix socket is nothing but a byte steam – a data transfer between processes running locally or on networked Unix systems.
+In very simple terms, a Unix socket is nothing but a byte stream – a data transfer between processes running locally or on networked Unix systems.

 Examples of Unix sockets